zeeduardoz/joselopes.me/content/en/jobs/Quero2Pay/index.md

 - Bringing internal innovation to the products, where he is responsible for the development of the Design System.
 - Participates in the development of web applications using React.js, Next.js.
-- Gained experience publishing apps on the Apple Store and Google Play.
 - Responsible for the CI/CD part of the applications, using AppCenter, FastLane, CodePush technologies.
 - Leader in the development of 3 mobile apps using React Native.
 - Apply clean code best practices and design patterns to develop maintainable and scalable code.